felipekiko/finops-c7n/README.md

 ### Unattached Amazon EBS Volumes

-This police check if you have some disks not attached in your account The CFN file create 2 disks and 1 SNS to send default notification
+This policy check if you have some disks not attached in your account The CFN file create 2 disks and 1 SNS to send default notification

 ### Unassociated Elastic IP Addresses

-This police check if have some Elastic IP unassociated The CFN file create 2 EIP and 1 SNS to send default notification
+This policy check if have some Elastic IP unassociated The CFN file create 2 EIP and 1 SNS to send default notification

 ## To Do